farhanhubble/deep-drive-zero-experiments/deepdrive_zero/insights.md

 ## Running DDZ
 - Need to run `python deepdrive_zero/player.py --intersection --no-timeout` from above the deepdrive_zero directory as there are scripts in that folder that import `deepdrive_zero`.

+## Parallelization options
+joblib/dask/ipyparallel,

+joblib: pickling fails when log is enabled
+        for num_jobs=2, new objects being spawned
+        threading is slow
+        multiprocessing and Pool doesn't pickle